Our Board

 Karen is a Professor of Tourism Management and Associate Dean (Learning and Teaching) for Victoria Business School at Victoria University of Wellington.
 Her governance experience includes six years on the Board of the Volunteering New Zealand and First Vice-Chair of the Council for Australasian Tourism and Hospitality Education.

-Mark is a lawyer and currently a Principal at AJ Park.
-He has served on the governance board at AJ Park and is a trustee of the Gillies McIndoe Cancer Research Institute.
+Mark is currently COO at Power Trip, a company providing software to help businesses transition to electric vehicles and optimise their use.
+He is also a trustee of the Gillies McIndoe Cancer Research Institute.
 Mark has served on various clubs and committees over the years and is a member of the Wellington College Rowing Club committee.

 Atef is a proud second-generation old boy of Wellington College and a previous deputy head prefect.
 He is currently the CEO of Aotearoa New Zealand’s oldest international development organisation and manages education consultancy projects in over 25 countries.
 Atef is passionate about social equity and strives to encompass the voices of diverse communities within his community work, to ultimately improve educational outcomes.